 The sole purpose of this article is to show you that you can travel cheaper if you just make a little bit of effort.
 Plan and book your trips yourself and you’ll not only travel cheaper, but also have better travel experiences and trips tailored to your interests.

 As I am updating this article many years after it was initially written, I can just add that there are now more possibilities than ever before to be your own travel agent and travel the world cheaper and better.
 Find out!

 How we used to book our trips in the past

-They are the ones that will book you on a flight with 2 stop-overs with little kids, squeeze 4 people in a tiny hotel room, or book two separate rooms when there is a family room available at the same hotel.
-They will make your trip itinerary promising you will see half of Europe or US in two weeks time, and you will end up driving 5-6 hours every day just dotting the map and getting frustrated… while paying a premium price.
+We had trip proposals for a flight with 2 stopovers with little kids where direct flights were available cheaper.
+We had been offered to book two separate hotel rooms when there were (cheaper) family rooms available at the same hotel.
+We had trip itineraries that promised we’ll see half of the USA in two weeks’ time, where we ended up driving 5-6 hours every day just dotting the map and getting frustrated… while paying a premium price.

 Several examples of our high-price low-service experiences with travel agencies